 Factors affecting the financial outlook for Ohio betting

 The optimism for sports betting in Ohio largely stems from the industry’s firm foundation in the state.
 Ohio policymakers drafted a blueprint that is as good as any in the country, striking a balance between the needs of the state and those of the industry.

 Licenses are plentiful, allowing participation from the state’s existing gambling stakeholders alongside the largest national sports betting companies.
-Those local stakeholders also include a handful of companies with broader ambitions, including Caesars, MGM Resorts (BetMGM), Penn National (Barstool) and Delaware North (betly).
+Those local stakeholders also include a handful of companies with broader ambitions, including Caesars, MGM Resorts (BetMGM) and Penn National (Barstool).

 Competition among sportsbooks is fundamental to long-term profitability for any state, and up-front license fees should stack up in addition to this overarching forecast for operational revenue.

 The state has also taken a moderate approach to taxation, at 10% of adjusted revenue.
 Those adjustments allow sportsbooks to deduct some promotional costs from their state tax obligation beginning in 2027.

 This is perhaps the only area in which policymakers could have taken a more aggressive approach.
 Based on data from other U.S. markets, doubling or even tripling that rate would yield a near-direct increase in tax revenue with a negligible impact on total volume.
 Put simply, the financial framework in Ohio is particularly kind to sportsbooks.

 Ohio is rich with the sorts of local sports teams that help a betting industry thrive, both at the professional and college level.

 It is, most notably, home to eight pro sports teams, including franchises in each of the Big Four U.S. sports.
 While success for some of these franchises has been spotty in cases, recent history has been more kind to the Cleveland Cavaliers (NBA) and Cincinnati Bengals (NFL).